 - $200 annually in monthly Uber credits (including Uber Eats)

 - $100 Global Entry or TSA PreCheck credit

 - Broad lounge access, including a Priority Pass membership, Amex Centurion lounges, Escape lounges, and Delta Sky Clubs when flying with Delta.

 - Elite status with Marriott, Hilton, National Car Rental, and more

-Learn more about the Amex Platinum card, and see if you’re eligible for the 100,000-point offer (that’s a lot of free flights!)
+Learn more about the Amex Platinum card, which offers a standard 60,000-point welcome bonus after spending $5,000 within three months.
+But be sure to see if you’re eligible for the 1250,000-point offer (that’s a lot of free flights!)
 Unlike the top-tier Chase cards, you don’t get a value-bonus when using Amex points to book flights – every point is worth 1 cent.

 But if you’re in the market for a business card, check out the Business Platinum Card from American Express.
 If you hold the card and book travel through the Amex Travel portal, you will get 35% of your points back for ANY first or business class flights, and all flights booked with your selected airline.
 It’s one of the best benefits of the card, and an easy way to get more out of your points … while earning more miles in the process.

 Click Here to learn more about the Business Platinum Card from American Express.